mncrowe/QGDipoles.jl/paper/paper.md

 # Summary

 `QGDipoles.jl` is a Julia package that constructs dipolar vortex solutions to the Quasi-Geostrophic (QG) equations using a semi-analytical method.
-It contains functions for creating vortex solutions in both multi-layers QG and surface QG systems and is consistent with the grid framework of `GeophysicalFlows.jl`, allowing solutions to be generated on both CPUs and GPUs.
+It contains functions for creating vortex solutions in both multi-layers QG and surface QG systems and is consistent with the grid framework of `GeophysicalFlows.jl` [@GeophysicalFlows], allowing solutions to be generated on both CPUs and GPUs.

 # Statement of need